WMU-Electric-Vehicles-Class/Team7-The-Fire-Geckos/ReadMe.md

 ## It is difficult to find specific details and component specifications for this vehicle so we decided to use vehicles that are either similar to the Formula E or simulated, the vehicle based on values found through websites and papers.

-## For the final project, we have included all the vehicle subsytems.
-The battery, transmission (from the F-SAE vehicle), motor, and power electronics.
-The efficeincy motor maps were obtained from the Audi ETron as information for the Speed, Torque and Efficiency was available online.